 Save to Pinterest: Custom Island {Trash/Recycling Pull Out}

 The island is one of my favorite parts of our kitchen remodel.
 It is comprised of two cabinets that open on different sides.
-The appliance cabinet opens toward the stove, and the trash/recycling pullout opens toward the dishwasher.
+The appliance cabinet, which is only sixteen inches deep, opens toward the stove, and the trash/recycling pullout opens toward the dishwasher.
 This was one of the harder cabinets to visualize on my graph paper drawings.
-I asked for design help on the Barker forums and was pleased with this quick and thorough response.
+I asked for design help on the Barker Forum and was pleased with a quick and thorough response.

 What Should You Do Before Ordering Barker Cabinets?